pkolchanov/CustomizingPython/README.md

 # Customzing Python

-A list (n=1) of step-by-step of tutorials of Python customizing.
-Each focuses on understanding Cpython internals.
+A list (n=1) of step-by-step of tutorials of CPython customizing.
+Each focuses on understanding CPython internals.

 ## Pipe operator
 The goal is to add an operator to perfom bash-like chain calls: